 "Na" is derived from "nein", the German word for no, but has assumed many different meanings within Austrian vernacular.
 A drawn-out "naaa" means "no", for example, but a short, incredulous "Na!" implies "That can't be true!".

 It gets confusing when people use "na" in an affirmative sense.
 "Na, eh" literally means "No, exactly", a common expression of approval in Austria.
 Then there is the linguistic gem of "na ja", which translates as "no yes" and is used to express a certain indifference, comparable to "oh well, I'm not really bothered".

 "Na" can also be used as an all-round question.
 Depending on the situation, it could be a request to explain who you are, why you are here, what you are doing, how you are feeling or what you are thinking.
 It can also be a call to action, comparable to "well, are you just going to stand there?".

-Finally, there is also the beautifully rythmic "na net na na", which literally means "no not no no", and can be loosely translated as "you are pointing out the obvious, my friend".
+Finally, there is also the beautifully rythmic "na net na na" or "no na net", which literally means "no not no no" or "still no not", and can be loosely translated as "you are pointing out the obvious, my friend".

 Give us a call Monday to Friday from 8am to noon.
 Outside of our office hours please drop us an email and we'll be happy to answer your questions.Holiday information

 Our holiday experts are here to assist you with your holiday planning.
 Give us a call from 8am to noon or drop us an email and we'll be happy to answer your questions.

 00800 400 200 00*

 *toll-free; calls from mobile networks may incur charges

 Share feedback about holidays in Austria for a chance to win!